Roxana Khan is an AEA stage manager based between Los Angeles and New York City.

 In 2011, she joined the FAIR program as an apprentice at the Tony-Award winning Oregon Shakespeare Festival, where she was hired on the stage management team that same season.
 Roxy worked for five years in rotating repertory at OSF, where she earned her AEA card working on musicals, Shakespeare, classics and new work, including four world premieres.
 Favorite productions include Into the Woods, directed by Amanda Dehnert; The Tenth Muse written by Tanya Saracho and directed by Laurie Woolery; and Guys and Dolls, directed by Mary Zimmerman.
 In addition to main stage productions, she was involved in the Black Swan Lab new work program, the annual Daedalus HIV/Aids benefit, and also served as a backstage tour guide.

 She has worked in the greater Los Angeles area at the Kirk Douglas Theatre, South Coast Repertory, Pasadena Playhouse, the Theatre at Boston Court and The Blank Theatre.
-On the east coast, she has recently spent the summer in upstate New York at the Hudson Valley Shakespeare Festival, and off-broadway at Primary Stages in New York City.
+On the east coast, she has recently stage managed in upstate New York at the Hudson Valley Shakespeare Festival, and off-broadway at Primary Stages and The Public Theater in New York City.

 When she's not wearing a headset, Roxy loves to cook and bake, and can usually be found watching the latest Masterpiece Theatre on PBS.
 She's also been known to coordinate a wedding or two.